 When Scott Calvin has a smorgasboard of food before a meeting at the toy company that he works at while his coworkers wait for him to finish eating, the theme tune of Jeopardy! is playing in the background.

 It's probably unintentional, but the name of Scott and Carol's newborn child is Buddy Claus.

 Shown Their Work: When Scott and Charlie finish their first run, the sun has already begun to rise.
 When they land at the North Pole, it's dark.
 Why?
 It's polar night!
 Compare to almost every other Santa film, where the North Pole has "normal" day and night cycles.

-Suddenly Voiced: In the first movie Comet is a normal reindeer who has the ability of flight like the rest of Santa's, in the sequels he is somehow able to speak with a voice reminiscent of Scooby-Doo.
+Suddenly Voiced: In the first movie Comet is a normal reindeer who has the ability of flight like the rest of Santa's (the only sounds he makes are growls and grunts that sound much like Bigfoot on A Goofy Movie).
+In the sequels, he is somehow able to speak with a voice reminiscent of Scooby-Doo.

 Taking the Kids: Scott's wife in the first film thinks Scott is an unfit father, and that, once the Santa stuff begins happening, he's crazy.